-- The impact of COVID-19 and Government restrictions has had a detrimental impact on the Company which has a high reliance on large functions such as weddings to support its revenue.
-With the Government assistance that has been received and unknown future economic outlook, the full impact of the pandemic on the Company will not be determined until proceeding financial years - Although the Company recorded a net profit of \$82,124 during the year ended 31 May 2020, the company had previously incurred consecutive losses in the subsequent financial years 31 May 2019 and 31 May 2018.
+The impact of COVID-19 and Government restrictions has had and continues to have a detrimental impact on the Company which has a high reliance on large functions along with ongoing bar and poker machine trade.
+Government assistance has been received and continues to be received however the full impact of the pandemic on the Company will not be evident until future periods.

+The Company recorded a net profit during the year ended 31 May 2021, however the company had previously incurred consecutive losses in the prior years; that said the Unaudited Management Accounts to 31 October 2021 disclose a trading surplus after allowing for any Government assistance received.